 The last princely resident was Margravine Amalie von Baden in the 19th century.
-Following her death in 1832, the former princeBruchsal Palace (Schloss Bruchsal) is the oldest surviving princebishop's residence on the Upper Rhine.
+Following her death in 1832, the former prince-bishop

+Bruchsal Palace (Schloss Bruchsal) is one of the most majestic prince-bishop's residences in Germany.
 It is famous for its opulent staircase, constructed by Balthasar Neumann, known as the "crown jewel of all Baroque staircases".